semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 `v1`.
 Therefore, in order to `docker pull` that image, you will have to use its full name that is `"$DOCKER_USERNAME"/go_hw:v1`.

-The `docker images` command executed at the end verifies that the desired image was downloaded.
+The `docker images` command executed at the end of the job block verifies that the desired image was downloaded and is available on the Semaphore 2.0 VM.

 ## Using a specific version of docker-compose

 In this section you will learn how to use a specific version of `docker-compose` in the Virtual Machine of Semaphore 2.0.

-As `docker-compose` is installed by default the first thing that you will need to do is to delete the existing version of `docker-compose`.
+As `docker-compose` is installed by default, the first thing that you will need to do is to delete the existing version of `docker-compose`.

 The contents of the Semaphore 2.0 pipeline file will be as follows: